-On a route with direct competition from LoLo carriers, Wallenius Wilhelmsen Ocean is shipping power generation components from Brazil to a hydroelectric power plant in Chile.
+On a route with direct competition from LoLo carriers, RoRo provides a reliable solution for shipping power generation components from Brazil to a hydroelectric power plant in Chile.

-Brasil Projects used to rely on lift-on lift-off (LoLo) vessels for bulky cargo, but were not satisfied with the risk involved nor the reliability of departures.
+Brasil Projects used to rely on lift-on lift-off (LoLo) vessels for breakbulk cargo but were not satisfied with the risk involved nor the reliability of departures.

-Thiago Gonçalves from Brasil Projects switched to RoRo because the operation is safer and more reliable than with LoLo.
-“The solution also has a defined transit time”, he says.
+Thiago Gonçalves from Brasil Projects decided to switch to RoRo because the operation is safer and more reliable than with LoLo.
+“The solution also has a defined transit time,” he says.

 Dedicated handling equipment for heavy cargo

-The 120-tonne rotor was successfully shipped directly from Santos to San Antonio in 35 days.
-It was the heaviest item handled so far by the WW Ocean team in Santos, and a new roll trailer purposely-designed for heavy cargo was successfully used for the first time.
-Such roll trailers allow heavy cargo to be securely stowed and rolled on and off the vessel.
-This keeps lifting to a minimum, even when transhipment is required.
+The 120-tonne rotor was shipped by WW Ocean from the port of Santos to San Antonio in 35 days.
+Purpose-built roll trailers were used by the WW Ocean team to securely stow and roll the 120-tonne rotor on and off the vessel.
+This process keeps lifting to a minimum, even when transhipment is required.

-“Once the customer realised there would be an overall cost saving, they agreed to a trial shipment with a smaller piece, which was successful.
-We are now shipping their cargo on a regular basis”, explains Raphael Liberato, WW Ocean’s Commercial Manager for Latin America.
+“Once the customer realised there would be an overall cost saving with RoRo, they trialled a shipment for a smaller piece, which was successful,” explains Raphael Liberato, WW Ocean’s commercial manager for Latin America.

-Because the cargo was intended to be loaded on to LoLo vessels, it was designed with lifting points only at the top.
-This meant there were no points suitable for lashing in the other parts, which would have compromised the safe shipment on roll trailers.
+Products that are loaded onto LoLo vessels tend to be designed with lifting points only at the top.
+Often this means that there are no other suitable points for lashings elsewhere, which would compromise safe shipment on roll trailers.

 “We always receive a good service, from the quotation until the loading operation at the port.
-Over the last year, we have significantly increased our operational volume with WW Ocean”, says Gonçalves.
+Over the last year, we have significantly increased our operational volume with WW Ocean,” says Project Brasil’s Gonçalves.

-The demand for breakbulk shipments has increased in South America and WW Ocean is well placed to meet the increase.
-From March 2018, the number of sailings on the route increases from two to three.
+The demand for breakbulk shipments has increased in South America and WW Ocean is well placed to meet the demand, with three sailings per month now available on this route.